realityexpander/com.realityexpander.ktor-redis-text-search/README.md

 redis-stack-server
 ```

-Note: redis-stack-servermust be running for the Ktor App to work.
+Note: `redis-stack-server` must be running for the Ktor App to work.

 ### Start the Ktor server, and you can use any browser (or Postman) to do the following commands: